 A Famous Icon

 The jamnik has a very special rank in Poland, however.
-Jamniki are not only long-time companions in many Polish households or buddies to children on the streets, they are also associated with certain uniquely Polish things.
+Jamniki (the Polish plural of a singular jamnik) are not only long-time companions in many Polish households or buddies to children on the streets, they are also associated with certain uniquely Polish things.
 For example, due to its 508-metre length, Jamnik is also the name of a communist housing complex built in 1973 in the Praga district of Warsaw.
 Another Varsovian jamnik appears on the city’s Solaris Urbino 18 low-floor articulated buses.
 While this particular kind of public transport is referred to as a caterpillar bus or even a banana bus in most English-speaking countries, Poles chose the logo of a green jamnik for it.

 Another famous jamnik is an extended version of the Polski Fiat 125p – a Polish car that was manufactured from the late 60s until the 90s under license from the Italian company Fiat.
 A famous image is of John Paul II standing in a Polski Fiat 125p jamnik in front of Częstochowa cathedral during his visit from the Vatican to Poland in 1979.